 This course is designed to help students think and write critically about varying aspects of culture.
-Encourages students to engage in rhetorical analyses of the ways various cultures use writing and conceive of literacy and to investigate the ways cultural norms shape writing and visual media.
+Encourages students to engage in rhetorical analyses of the ways various cultures use writing and conceive literacy and investigate the ways cultural norms shape writing and visual media.
 Explores developments of trends in areas such as film, television, and the internet.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and, when applicable, global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
 Prerequisite: ENGL 1023.
-Course Rotation: Alternate Fall
+Course rotation: Alternate Fall.